Semi-Nonparametric Estimation of Distribution Divergence in Non-Euclidean Spaces: IPMs and Divergence

 \end{Definition}

-In \cref{defn:mmd}, each function $f\in\calF$ yields two random variables \gls{wrt} the probability measures $\bbP$ and $\bbQ$.
 The functions in $\calF$ are called witness functions since they witness the difference in distributions.
-Obviously, the quality of the MMD as a statistic depends on the class $\calF$ of functions that define it.
-It has been shown in \citet[Lemma 9.3.2]{Dud:B02} that $\bbP=\bbQ$ if and only if $\E_{\bbP}[f]=\E_{\bbQ}[f]$ for all bounded continuous functions $f:\Omega\mapsto\bbR$.
-Therefore, if $\calF$ includes the space of bounded continuous functions, the MMD is a metric on the space of probability measures.
+Obviously, the quality of the IPM as a statistic depends on the class $\calF$ of functions that define it.
+It has been shown in \citep[Lemma 9.3.2]{Dud:B02} that $\bbP=\bbQ$ if and only if $\E_{\bbP}[f]=\E_{\bbQ}[f]$ for all bounded continuous functions $f:\Omega\to\bbR$.
+Therefore, if $\calF$ includes the space of bounded continuous functions, the IPM is a metric on the space of probability measures.

 However, the space of bounded continuous functions is too large to be manageable.
-Hence, it is of interest to identify proper subsets of witness functions that can lead to desirable properties.
+It is of great interest to identify proper subsets of witness functions that can lead to desirable properties.

 Let $C(\Omega)$ be the space of continuous functions from $\Omega$ to $\bbR$.
-Since $\Omega$ is compact, all continuous functions are uniformly bounded, and we denote
+Since $\Omega$ is compact, all continuous functions are bounded, and we denote

 where $\supnorm{f}=\max_{x\in\Omega}\abs{f(x)}$ is the uniform norm.
 The set $C_\infty(\Omega)$ is a possible choice of $\calF$ in \cref{defn:mmd}.

 If the Borel space $\calB(\Omega)$ is assigned a \emph{finite} regular measure $\nu$ (i.e., $\nu(\Omega)<\infty$), we may define an inner product for the elements in $C(\Omega)$ as